 Less than a 90-minute drive from Tennessee’s Pigeon Forge and Gatlinburg, the Great Smoky Mountains Railroad‘s Nantahala Gorge trip follows a historic rail line through mountain tunnels on a beautiful fall foliage excursion.
 See rich auburns and buttery yellows reflected in the water as you cross over Fontana Lake, then trace the winding river through the mountains.

-Check Prices for Two Rivers Lodge in Bryson City, NC
+Check Prices for Stonebrook Lodge in Bryson City, NC

 Grand Canyon Railway, Arizona